 - attach a compliance plate to the installation

 - provide a certificate of inspection to the owner of the installation.

 The gasfitter must also keep a copy of the certificate of inspection for five years.
 Certificates of Inspection must be completed on the MyInspections Gateway.

 The requirements for compliance for gas installations have been updated to ensure the numbers better reflect modern appliances.
 The appliances are now numbered as shown in the table below.

 Type of Appliance

 Room heater or space heater

-Compliance Plates must be in an approved form as per clause 46-1(a) of the Gas Supply (Consumer Safety) Regulation 2012.
+Compliance Plates must be in an approved form as per clause 55(1)(a) of the Gas and Electricity (Consumer Safety) Regulation 2018.
 Compliance Plates can be manufactured as per the approved form specified below: